dynamo-easy

 As long as there are no decorators the mapper decides by the value type, to which DynamoDB attribute type it will map.

 We map all properties (Object.getOwnPropertyNames(objectToMap)) by default.
-Use the @Transient decorator to prevent a property from being mapped.
+Use the decorator to prevent a property from being mapped.

 Empty Values